bparanj/crystal/electronics/blocks/Diode-Rectifier.md

 ### Diode Rectifier

-A diode rectifier is a circuit that converts AC (alternating current) into DC (direct current) using diodes.
-This is fundamental in power supplies, where AC from the mains is converted to DC for electronic devices.
+A diode rectifier is a circuit that converts AC into DC using diodes.
+This is found in power supplies, where AC from the mains is converted to DC for electronic devices.

 ### Types of Rectifiers: